 B. Duties of Officers.

 meeting of the Board.
-He shall have such other duties as the chairman or the Board shall
+The secretary shall have such other duties as the Chair or the Board shall

 C. Staff of the Board.